FurryCoders/falocalrepo-server/README.md

 The _FA_ button opens the current search on Fur Affinity, translating the shared search and sorting fields (tags, author, description, and fileurl/fileext).
 The button is only available when searching submissions.

+The gear button opens the search settings, the question mark button shows a quick help about the query language.

 Under the search controls are the number of results and current page.

 <div align="center">